anuj-dimri25/Random-Delay-and-Indirections/README.md

 # TODO
 Message contents should be source ID and location in lat/lon (done)

-Give uploader also some time to move away from its original location
+Give uploader also some time to move away from its original location (done)

 OSMNX street view for adversary (done)